facebookarchive/fbzmq/CONTRIBUTING.md

 # Contributing to fbzmq
-We want to make contributing to this project as easy and transparent as possible.
+We want to make contributing to this project as easy and as transparent as possible.

 ## Code of Conduct
 The code of conduct is described in [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md)

 ## Our Development Process
-This library is actively being used by several projects within Facebook.
-We don't expect any major changes in APIs exposed by libraries, however bug fixes, performance improvements and code maintenance is likely to happen on regular basis.
+This library is actively being used by several projects on Facebook.
+We don't expect any major changes in APIs exposed by libraries, however bug fixes, performance improvements and code maintenance is likely to happen on a regular basis.
 New APIs or functionalities might be added as per future needs.

 ## Pull Requests
 We actively welcome your pull requests.